lailablomer/website_academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Biophysics & Neuroscience
+role: Post doctoral researcher in Biophysics & Neuroscience

 # Organizations/Affiliations to show in About widget
 organizations: